Grant Williams NBA Playoffs Player Props: Celtics vs. Heat

 - This season, he's put up 6.5% of the Celtics' attempted field goals, as he's averaging 6.0 per contest.

-- He's knocked down 1.5 threes per game, or 8.7% of his team's makes from beyond the arc this season.
+- He's taken 3.7 threes per game, or 8.3% of his team's shots from beyond the arc this season.

-- Williams' Celtics average 101.9 possessions per game, which ranks 16th among NBA teams, while the Heat are one of the league's slowest with 99.2 possessions per contest.
+- Williams' opponents, the Heat, have one of the NBA's slowest tempos with 99.2 possessions per game, while his Celtics rank 16th in possessions per game with 101.9.

-- Giving up 109.8 points per contest, the Heat are the second-ranked team in the league on defense.
+- The Heat are the second-best defensive team in the NBA, conceding 109.8 points per contest.

-- Allowing 41.9 rebounds per game, the Heat are the sixth-ranked squad in the league.
+- On the glass, the Heat are ranked sixth in the league, giving up 41.9 rebounds per game.

-- In terms of assists, the Heat have allowed 25.6 per game, 14th in the league.
+- Looking at assists, the Heat have given up 25.6 per game, 14th in the NBA.

 Grant Williams vs. the Heat